vandanal187/1/Arpeggiator-Effect.md

 lfo.connect(filter.frequency);
 ```

 Lastly, we'll synchronize the LFO to `Tone.Transport` so that when the Transport is started, as will the LFO.
-Additionally, when the Transport's tempo is changed, the LFO's modulation frequency will also change.
+Additionally, when the Transport's tempo is changed, the LFO's modulation frequency will also change so that it stays a sixteenth note ("16n") relative to the current tempo.

 ```javascript
 lfo.sync();